maovidal/buildroot_pi_swupdate/README.md

 The following partitions will be created on the device's eMMC:

-- `boota_env`: An image that contains instructions for U-Boot when the set A is the working one.
+- `ubootenv_a`: An image that contains instructions for U-Boot when the set A is the working one.
-- `bootb_env`: An image that contains instructions for U-Boot when the set B is the working one.
+- `ubootenv_b`: An image that contains instructions for U-Boot when the set B is the working one.
-- `boota`: An image that contains the boot information when the set A is the working one.
+- `boot_a`: An image that contains the boot information when the set A is the working one.
-- `bootb`: An image that contains the boot information when the set B is the working one.
+- `boot_b`: An image that contains the boot information when the set B is the working one.
 - `persistent`: a small non volatile VFAT partition to keep the results of the state / transition of the image and other information that should be kept among restarts.
-- `rootfsa`: An image with the root filesystem when the set A is the working one.
+- `rootfs_a`: An image with the root filesystem when the set A is the working one.
-- `rootfsb`: An image with the root filesystem when the set B is the working one.
+- `rootfs_b`: An image with the root filesystem when the set B is the working one.

 # Quick setup